zachleigh/pronounce-php/README.md

 # Pronounce-PHP

 Converts words to pronunciation strings using the Carnegie Mellon University Pronouncing Dictionary (CMUdict) file.
 Currently converts to the International Phonetic Alphabet (IPA) and to an easier to read spelling approximation.
+It also hyphenates word.
+Hyphenation for IPA and spelling approximation hopefully coming soon.

-At the moment, this program simply outputs tables to the console with no syllable breaks.
-Syllables and database filling capabilities are coming soon.
+Database filling capabilities are coming soon.

 ## Installation